 Columns

-As an example, we’ll use code that uses the Bootstrap grid:
+As an example, we use code with the Bootstrap grid:

 <div class="container">